HrijulChauhan/Useless-API/README.md

  <br>
  <br>
  Now I have to be honest I have very limited knowledge as to how the callback function / fat arrow actually works.
+I have a vague idea of responses and promises.
  I made this just for fun.
 And theres a lot of trial and error present.
 I will probably read up more on it as I get better at this.
  <br>
  For some reason if you remove line 79, which is app.use(tweetFunction); , the entire thing stops working.
 God knows why.
 If anyone can explain it to me TY.

-##TODO
+## TODO
-Figure out some of the logic at the end that I can't figure out yet <br>
+Figure out some of the logic at the end that I can't figure out yet (callbacks) <br>
 Also put this entire thing online so that I can use it via axios.